Last Updated on July 11, 2024 by lindseymahoney

 Project Source List:

-Before painting the ceiling, it is important to organize and remove any old wiring and pin any active wires to the joists using cord staples.
+Before painting the ceiling, it is important to organize and remove any old wiring and pin any active electrical wire to the joists using cord staples.
 This will help conceal the wires once the ceiling is painted.

 Our basement ceiling had old TV cable and alarm system wires that I easily removed.
 I used a wire cutter to remove the old wires.